HTML Codes and Basics

 More

-If you just want to build websites and skip all the HTML (and CSS and PHP) codes then I highly recommend XsitePro (which I used to build this site, and others.)
+If you just want to build websites and skip all the HTML (and CSS and PHP) codes then I highly recommend XsitePro (which I used to build this site, and others) or SiteRubix.
+Site Rubix is 100% online and comes with hosting and an unbelievable number of goodies.
+Nothing to download.
+Check it out.
+Either XSP or SR will let you skip all the coding and just make your site the way you like.

 © 2007 Unixtools.com